danbev/learning-iot/doc/uart-issue.md

 Bit 31 (0) PLL clock not divided (PLLNODIV).
 0 = PLL is not divided by 2 for MCO.
 ```
+So if `HSI` is used and there are no prescalars that would mean we have a clock
+with a frequency of 8 MHz

 Next we have `RCC_CFGR3`:
 ```console
 (gdb) x/wt $r1